Challenges and Opportunities in High-dimensional Variational Inference: Assessing the Reliability of Black-box Variational Inference

-In this section, we study what is required to obtain reliable estimates of the variational divergence and optimal variational approximation.
+How can we determine -- both conceptually and experimentally -- what is required to obtain reliable estimates of the variational divergence and optimal variational approximation?
 As we have seen, the most common variational divergences and their Monte Carlo gradient estimators can be expressed in terms of the density ratio $w(\theta)$.
-Since accurate optimization requires low-variance and (nearly) unbiased gradient estimates, reliable black-box variational inference ultimately depends on the behavior of $w(\theta)$.
-Moreover, determining convergence and validating the quality of variational approximations can require accurate estimates of variational divergences \citep{Kucukelbir:2015,Huggins:2020:VI}.

-While \emph{asymptotically} (in the number of iterations and Monte Carlo sample size $S$) there may be no issues with stochastic optimization or divergence estimation, in practice black-box variational inference operates in the \emph{pre-asymptotic} regime.
+Reliable black-box variational inference ultimately depends on the behavior of $w(\theta)$ since (1) accurate optimization requires low-variance and (nearly) unbiased gradient estimates $\widehat{G}(\lambda)$, and (2) determining convergence and validating the quality of variational approximations can require accurate estimates $\widehat{L}(\lambda)$ of variational divergences \citep{Kucukelbir:2015,Huggins:2020:VI}.
+While \emph{asymptotically} (in the number of iterations and Monte Carlo sample size $S$) there may be no issues with stochastic optimization or divergence estimation, in practice black-box variational inference operates in the \emph{pre-asymptotic} regime. \textbf{Therefore, the reliability of black-box variational inference depends on the pre-asymptotic behavior of the $w(\theta)$, and how it interacts with the choice of variational objective and gradient estimator.}

-\textbf{Density ratios and the central limit theorem.} Recall that the variational loss $\mathcal{L}_f(p \parallel q_\lambda)$ is defined in terms of a convex function $f(w)$ of the density ratio $w(\theta)$.
-These weights can also be interpreted as importance sampling weights, where the proposal distribution is the variational family $q_\lambda(\theta)$.